2024 look-alike contests: Timothée Chalamet contest

-The initial event, named the Timothée Chalamet Lookalike Contest of 2024, was held in Washington Square Park in Manhattan, New York, by YouTuber Anthony Po on October 27, 2024, the same day as a Donald Trump rally at Madison Square Garden prior to the 2024 United States presidential election.
+The initial event, named the Timothée Chalamet Lookalike Contest of 2024, was held in Washington Square Park in Manhattan, New York, by YouTuber Anthony Po on October 27, 2024.
 Po, a 23-year-old YouTuber with over 1.8 million followers, had previously gained online attention for eating cheese balls as "Cheeseball Man" in Union Square.

 To advertise the event, Po posted flyers around New York which featured QR codes that led to an anonymous invite on website Partiful, causing speculation on social media and over 2,000 RSVPs on this invite.
 Chalamet himself was sent photos of these fliers and saw them while shooting for the film Marty Supreme in the city; he later stated that "there were posters everywhere in New York," and that one of the fliers for the event had to be moved as it was in the background of a shot.
 On the campaigning platform Cajole, a page was created which offered to pay $5,000 to charity if Chalamet himself attended and competed in the contests; this reached its goal on October 23.
 Timothée Chalamet fan accounts, most prominently Club Chalamet, were credited with popularising the contest through large social media followings and encouragements to attend.

 On October 26, a day before the Chalamet contest, Po hosted a contest for look-alikes of the YouTuber Kai Cenat, which 20 to 50 people attended.
 Several hundred people attended the event itself, an unexpectedly large number for its organizers.
 Several women attended the event with signs and t-shirts that declared that they were single or included their phone numbers.
 Prior to the contest itself beginning, the New York City Police Department (NYPD) gave a dispersal order due to a lack of an event permit.
 Po arrived riding a penny-farthing bicycle and dressed as Charlie Chaplin, referencing Chaplin's famous loss at his own look-alike contest.
 He led part of the group to the nearby Mercer Playground, by New York University, to begin the event.
 Back at Washington Square Park, the real Timothée Chalamet made a brief appearance, posing for pictures with the various look-alikes for less than a minute before leaving.
 The NYPD detained four people, including one look-alike contestant for disorderly conduct; he was placed in handcuffs and put in a patrol car.